HB 2787: What is it?

 Students who have approved refugee or asylee status would complete a domestic application as either an undergraduate student or graduate student.
 Students should indicate their citizenship as ‘non-U.S. citizen’ on their application for admission and submit a copy of their I-94 document.

-Students who are pending refugee or asylee status, or who have any kind of visa, should apply through the Office of International Admissions.
+Students who are pending refugee or asylee status should apply through domestic admissions and submit a copy of their current pending paperwork.
+Those who have any kind of visa, should apply through the Office of International Admissions.

 How to submit paperwork if you qualify under HB 2787?